rafacovez/what-I-read/README.md

 # What I read in 2022

-This repository's purpose is to increase my reading and keep track of it.
+Keeping track of my reading.

 goal: to learn